According to the Nielson Norman Group, the first 10 seconds someone spends on your site are the most critical in gaining and keeping their attention.

 The basic GTmetrix tool is free to use, but doesn’t include all of the features.
 If you want additional features such as priority access, video capture for alerts, monitoring from remote locations, hourly monitoring of URLs, you’ll have to invest in GTmetrix Pro.
 Pro packages start at $14.95/month and increase based on the number of API credits, saved URLs, and monitored URLs you have.

-Google PageSpeed Insights is a phenomenal tool for learning how well your site is currently performing and how you can improve your site to rank higher in Google.
-This tool differs from GTMetrix and Pingdom because it does not actually test your site’s speed.
+Google PageSpeed Insights is a phenomenal tool for learning how well your website is currently performing and how you can improve your site to rank higher in Google.
+This tool differs from GTMetrix and Pingdom because it does not actually test your website’s speed.
 Instead, it tells you what Google thinks of your site based off various analytics.

 One of the best things about this WordPress site speed tool is that it checks both your mobile and desktop site performance.